 With respect to the first, Re:Sound states that it now has 100% repertoire.
 This is currently subject to dispute before the Board for the prior years.
 Re:Sound cannot simply state that it has 100% of SOCAN's repertoire and expect to be compensated for that new repertoire without providing any justification or documentary evidence to establish that those US sound recordings have properly been brought into repertoire for the rights at issue in this proposed tariff.
-HAC appreciates and understand Re:Sound's position that the amendment to the Ministerial Statement has made US sound recordings eligible for remuneration in Canada where they were not before, but it does not follow that those eligible sound recordings are automatically included in Re:Sound's repertoire and are therefore compensable in Canada.
+The Associations appreciate and understand Re:Sound's position that the amendment to the Ministerial Statement has made US sound recordings eligible for remuneration in Canada where they were not before, but it does not follow that those eligible sound recordings are automatically included in Re:Sound's repertoire and are therefore compensable in Canada.
 When the impact of this position is to exponentially increase the amount payable by restaurants and hotels at a time when the hospitality sector is struggling financially, it is simply not possible for the Associations to accept Re:Sound's position on repertoire without proof that they must.

 With respect to the second, Re:Sound has offered no justification for its claim that the value of music has increased by 20%.
-If anything, HAC argues that the value of music to its members has decreased following the pandemic.
+If anything, the Associations argue that the value of music to their businesses has decreased following the pandemic where restaurants, in particular, have shifted towards delivery services rather than in-person dining such that music is of less value to their operations.
 This 20% increase should be rejected outright.

 With respect to the third justification, Re:Sound states that the appropriate inflationary adjustment is 83.9%.
 This is absurd.
 While inflation is a popular justification for widescale price increases in the current economic climate, Re:Sound offers no explanation as to why the factors driving inflationary increases across other sectors of the economy are specifically applicable to works in Re:Sound's repertoire such that Re:Sound should be entitled to its proposed rate increases.
-HAC acknowledges that the Copyright Board has accepted inflation as a justification for price increases in other tariffs but note that the increases being proposed by Re:Sound should not be accepted without substantial supporting economic evidence.
+The Associations acknowledge that the Copyright Board has accepted inflation as a justification for price increases in other tariffs but note that the increases being proposed by Re:Sound should not be accepted without substantial supporting economic evidence.

 In the context of a weakening economy and reduced discretionary consumer spending, there is no evidence that the value of music has increased on par with inflationary calculations that are based on a measure of a basket of goods that have no correlation with music valuation.
 In Canada, the "basket" of goods and services used to calculate CPI includes a wide range of items.
-"Other cultural and recreational services" comprises less than 2% of the value of the basket.1 "Purchase of digital media" comprises less than 0.2% of the value of the basket.
+"Other cultural and recreational services" comprises less than 2% of the value of the basket.
+"Purchase of digital media" comprises less than 0.2% of the value of the basket.
 In any event, the overall index, which is overwhelmingly impacted by food, shelter, household operations, furnishings and equipment as well as transportation, is a poor proxy from which to calculate the change in the value of music over time.
 Absent valid justification, the rate increases should be rejected entirely.